fledge-iot/fledge/docs/KERBEROS.rst

 FogLAMP North plugin
 ====================
-Configure the *URL* options to the proper value, for example:
+The North plugin has a set of configurable options that should be changed, using either the FogLAMP API or the FogLAMP GUI, to select the Kerberos authentication.

+The *URL* should be set to reference your end point server, an example:
     https://pi-server:443/piwebapi/omf

 **NOTE:**